12 Stunning Black Sand Beaches You Never Knew Existed

 Punalu’u Beach—Island of Hawaii, Hawaii

 If you’ve ever been to Hawaii, there’s a good chance you’ve at least heard about Punalu’u Beach.
 Lined with gorgeous coconut palm trees and covered with lava sand, this famous beach is easily accessible and great for swimming, snorkeling, hiking, camping, and picnicking.
 Besides its uniquely colored sand, it’s also home to endangered Hawksbill and green turtles.
+Fleeing the winter?
+These are the best beaches to visit during the colder months.

 Playa Jardín—Santa Cruz de Tenerife, Spain